-The two precipitation partitioning approaches used in this study may have limitations.
+340 The two precipitation partitioning approaches used in this study may have limitations.
 A new precipitation partitioning method incorporating humidity performed better than air temperature-only methods (Jennings et al., 2019).
-Also, ~~snow-solid precipitation~~ simulations were improved when the wet-bulb temperature, defined as the temperature to which air can be cooled to saturation by the evaporation of water into the air, ~~is was used for partitioning precipitation~~, particularly in the drier, ~~higher elevation~~ continental regions ~~with higher elevation in~~ the western U.S. This ~~is was~~ because, as compared to air temperature, the wet-bulb temperature ~~was closer to the actual~~ represents the temperature of a falling hydrometeor well (Sims and Liu, 2015; Wang et al., 2019).
-Considering that the wet-bulb temperature is affected by surface skin temperature and vertical lapse rate (Sims and Liu, 2015).
-Given the findings from the above studies, future comparison studies with multiple precipitation partitioning methods should consider humidity, wet-bulb temperature, and/or other meteorological variables in various environments would be helpful to in developing select the best partitioning approach for the land surface and hydrological modeling communities.
+Also, solid precipitation simulations were improved when the wet-bulb temperature, defined as the temperature to which air can be cooled to saturation by the evaporation of water into the air, was used, particularly in the drier, higher elevation continental regions in the western U.S. This was because, as compared to air temperature, the wet-bulb temperature was closer to the actual temperature of a falling hydrometeor (Sims and Liu, 2015; Wang et al., 2019).
+Considering that the wet-bulb temperature is affected by surface skin temperature and vertical lapse rate (Sims and Liu, 2015), future comparison studies with multiple precipitation partitioning methods should consider humidity, wet-bulb temperature, and/or other meteorological variables in 345 various environments in developing the best partitioning approach for the land surface and hydrological modeling communities.
 Since there are many differences among the LSMs beyond the partitioning scheme, further studies are also required to consider the single and combined impacts of other model physics on the SWE estimates (i.e., albedo and snow-soil interactions).

-The SWE underestimates will likely increase if the cold biases in temperature forcings are corrected.
+350 The SWE underestimates will likely increase if the cold biases in temperature forcings are corrected.
 This indicates that even though the cold biases may be fortuitously helping to generate larger snowfall instead of rainfall, contributions of the precipitation underestimation as well as melting physics to the SWE underestimates are still too large to simulate enough SWE.
 Note that the Colorado Snow Survey Program with the USDA Natural Resources Conservation Service has ongoing work to correct the air temperature for the entire SNOTEL network, beyond the linear equation correction used here and in other studies (Currier et al., 2017; Sun et al., 2019).

-It is likely that early-season melting losses are mainly due to melting physics in LSMs (Broxton et al., 2016).
+355 It is likely that early-season melting losses are mainly due to melting physics in LSMs (Broxton et al., 2016).
 In general, simplified snow layering schemes with a single snow density (e.g., a single snow layer) may cause rapid snowmelt (Suzuki and Zupanski, 2018) because the snow layering schemes influence thermodynamics in the snowpack and the subsequent timing and presence of melt (Dutra et al., 2011).
-Considering the layering schemes (a single-layer scheme in ~~both JULES and Noah~~ vs. three-layer schemes in both ~~Noah-MP and Catchment, and JULES~~), it is perhaps expected that Noah Noah-MP and Catchment showed relatively ~~better poor~~ spatial agreements with the SNOTEL SWE/total precipitation ratio (Figure 7G) ~~than Noah and JULES~~.
+Considering the layering schemes (a single-layer scheme in Noah vs. three-layer schemes in both Noah-MP, Catchment, and JULES), it is perhaps expected that Noah showed relatively poor spatial 360 agreements with the SNOTEL SWE/total precipitation ratio (Figure 6).